lagimik/PartnerCrucible/_posts/2022-11-01-signaltonoise-partnership-in-innovation.md

 ## TL;DR

 * There are opportunities for joint partnership and innovation across a gradient of approaches ranging from **programmatic partnerships, to innovation  partnerships, to business  partnerships, to strategic partnerships**.
-* *Mainstream* partners will engage through programmatic partnership through the Microsoft Cloud Partner Program (MCPP) and  keep abreast of the latest platform developments through public previews.
+* *Mainstream* partners will engage through programmatic partnership through the Microsoft Cloud Partner Program (Microsoft AI Cloud Partner Program) and  keep abreast of the latest platform developments through public previews.
 * *Insiders* will uncover ways to define *innovation, business, or strategic partnerships* by identifying **customer-zero, gives-and-gets, co-innovate, and drive for outcomes**